Financial Aid Guide

 Nursing Tuition Reimbursement Programs

 In some cases, tuition reimbursement through your employer may be possible.
 Many large employers such as hospitals or medical centers have these programs in place.
-They may pay for an employee to start a nursing program or advance their degree, such as if you’re going from an RN diploma to a BSN degree.
+They may pay for an employee to start a nursing program or advance their degree, such as if you’re going from an RN to BSN degree.
 Generally, you’ll need to work for an employer for an agreed amount of time before they’ll reimburse your education.

 “Grow Your Own” Programs: Hospitals That Pay for Nursing School